sphinx-doc/sphinx/doc/usage/extensions/autodoc.rst

 .. confval:: autodoc_default_options

    The default options for autodoc directives.
 They are applied to all autodoc directives automatically.
-It must be a dictionally which maps option names to the values.
+It must be a dictionary which maps option names to the values.
 For example::

        autodoc_default_options = {